NeronNymus/protection/README.md

 # Installation Instructions for Linux Users

-There are three ways to install protection: using `curl`,`wget` or the Python interpreter.
+There are four ways to install protection: using `curl`,`wget`, the Python interpreter or Java source code.

 ## Option 1: Install Using curl